-Research shows light-diffusing Harmony climate screens lower greenhouse and crop temperatures while allowing more light in, compared to black and metallic shade screens.
+Research shows that light-diffusing Harmony climate screens lower greenhouse and crop temperatures, but let through more light than black and metallic shade screens.

 When it comes to shading, which type performs best in greenhouses?
-Two recent studies conducted in Florida set out to find the answer by comparing the properties of three 60 per cent shades commonly used for nursery and greenhouse production.
+Two recent studies conducted in Florida set out to find the answer by comparing the properties of three 60% shades commonly used for nursery and greenhouse production.

-In a trial performed at the University of Florida’s Gulf Coast Research and Education Centre, 12 metal-frame enclosures were clad with standard 6 mil clear polyethylene (poly) film.
+In a trial performed at the University of Florida’s Gulf Coast Research and Education Centre, 12 metal-frame enclosures were clad with standard 6 mils clear polyethylene (poly) film.

 In a separate trial at Brite Leaf Citrus Nursery in Lake Panasoffkee, Florida, two closed structure greenhouses with transparent double poly coverings and nets on the gables and sidewalls were equipped with a 50 percent diffusive shade (Harmony 5120 O E) and a 50 per cent metallic Aluminet shade.